Sibada/scPDSI/cran-comments.md

+# scPDSI 0.1.3

+* Now the function `pdsi` can also output Palmer hydrological drought index (PHDI) and weighted PDSI (WPLM).
+We made this improvement according to some users' requirement.

 # scPDSI 0.1.2

 * Try to fix the bug on compile error on solaris platform again.
 I feel sorry to mistake the reason for that the `floor` function is also overloaded in `R.h` or `Rcpp.h` therefore I simply commented out the including of `math.h`.
 The major challenge is that solaris platform is inavailable for us thus we could only do that tentatively.